inex/ixp-manager-docs-md/docs/features/tacacs.md

 You can optionally POST any of the following to change elements of the default template:

-* `template`: only relavent when you want to specify a specific template without a privilege.
+* `template`: only relevant when you want to specify a specific template without a privilege.
 * `priv`: same as above.
 * `users`: a comma-separated list of usernames to return rather than all / all based on privilege.
 * `bcrypt`: IXP Manager stores bcrypt hashes with the prefix `2y`.
 Some systems, such as TACACS+ on FreeBSD, require `2a`.
 If you set `bcrypt=2a`, this substitution will be made before the data is returned.